欧美日b大片

 Skip to Main Navigation

-These alarming trends continue.
-In 2021, were exposed to political violence.
-The from violent conflict are staggering.
-One estimate shows that these amount to $14.3 trillion, or about 12.6 percent of global GDP.
+is estimated to have been exposed to conflict between July 2023 and 2024.
+These alarming trends have been building for some time: in 2021,??were exposed to political violence.
+The??from violent conflict are staggering.
+One estimate shows that these amount to .
 Violent conflicts affect not only the poorest countries.
-Over the past decade, have been killed in middle-income countries than in low-income ones.
+Over the past decade,??have been killed in middle-income countries than in low-income ones.

 As a result of the increased levels of conflict and violence, the world is seeing the largest forced displacement crisis ever recorded.
-There are more than globally, of whom the internally displaced constitute over 50 percent.
+At the end of 2023, there were ?globally, of whom the internally displaced constitute about 58 percent.
 Syria, Colombia, the DRC, Yemen, Ethiopia and Afghanistan continue to host the largest IDP populations.
-Furthermore, forced displacement has become increasingly complex and protracted, with substantial socioeconomic impacts on both refugee and host communities. of all forcibly displaced people worldwide.
+Furthermore, forced displacement has become increasingly complex and protracted, with substantial socioeconomic impacts on both refugee and host communities.??of all forcibly displaced people worldwide.
 Current conflict or climate related events in Ukraine, Ethiopia, Pakistan, Syria and Yemen are all contributing to growing forced movements of people.

-Moreover, adverse climate changes will likely have greatest impact on many of today¡¯s fragile and conflict-affected societies.
+Moreover, adverse climate changes will likely have the greatest impact on many of today’s fragile and conflict-affected societies.
 Climate variability and change, and its interaction with conflict vulnerabilities, has led to displacement, loss of livelihoods, destruction of infrastructure, undermining the resilience of communities and institutional capacity of governments.
-In Ethiopia, for instance, the vast majority of IDPs (85 percent) have been displaced by conflict while , namely drought (seven percent) and seasonal floods (three percent).
-The COVID-19 pandemic has put a spotlight on some of the biggest cracks in societies worldwide.
-In some of the world¡¯s , violence has compounded the effect of the crisis.
-This violence has disproportionately affected women.
-Studies show that COVID-19 lockdowns have led to a marked globally.
+In Ethiopia, for instance, the vast majority of IDPs (85 percent) have been displaced by conflict while?, namely drought (seven percent) and seasonal floods (three percent).

 Contacts